Alert

 The Col du Chardonnet is a classic in the Clarée region, offering a wide variety of landscapes, including the Chardonnet high altitude marsh.

-The pass offers a unique panorama of the Écrins mountain range and the Meije.
+It offers a unique panorama of the Écrins mountain range and La Meije.

 Beginning with a pleasant climb through the woods, this variant of the GR57 crosses the old Laraux alpine chalets to reach the Chardonnet refuge nestled at the foot of the Queyrellin ridge at 2222 m altitude.
 Higher up, the vast Chardonnet altitude marsh marks the start of the final ascent to finally enjoy this unique view of the Écrins bar and the Meije.